 Because all 3 levels of government handle different registrations, licences and permits, finding out your requirements may seem confusing.
 The easiest way to obtain all Queensland, local and Australian government licensing information is to contact www.qld.gov.au/services

 A business name is a trading name that helps customers recognise your business.
-If you are thinking of registering a business name then check to see if your chosen name is available.
+If you are thinking of registering a business name then you can search to see if your chosen namehas been taken.

-There is a national names index which can be checked at http://www.search.asic.gov.au/gns001.html.
+There is a national business names index which you can check to .

 There are legal requirements that come with having a business name.
 You must register your business name with the Australian Securities and Investment Commission (ASIC).
-Applications to register a business name are made through ASIC Connect (http://www.asic.gov.au/asic/asic.nsf/byheadline/Introduction+to+ASIC+Connect?openDocument).
-However before you can apply to register your business nameyou need to have an Australian Business Number (ABN), or be in the process of applying for one and not have been refused.
-For details about an ABN number and how to apply go to: Source Queensland Government guide Registering your business name
+Applications to register a business name are made through ASIC Connect.
+However before you can apply to register your business name you need to have an Australian Business Number (ABN), or be in the process of applying for one and not have been refused.
+For details about an ABN number and how to apply go to the Queensland Government guide Registering your business name

-You can search the trade marks database (http://www.ipaustralia.gov.au/trademarks/search_index.shtml) for a list of trademarks registered with IP Australia.
+You can search the trade marks database for a list of trademarks registered with IP Australia.
 However protecting your idea, name or product is a very complex legal area.
 You should consult a lawyer or a suitable professional for assistance.
-IP Australia has an index of professionals on their website at http://www.ipaustralia.gov.au/resources/professionals_index.shtml

 If you want to operate your business as a company, you will first need to register with the Australian Securities and Investments Commission (ASIC) to receive your Australian company number (ACN) and registered company name.
 If you want your company to trade under even a slightly different name from your registered company name you will need to register this name with ASIC.